-We thought, we know a better way to do this.
+“There’s a better way to do this.”

 If you’re anything like us, your stuff isn’t just stuff, it’s memories, passions, hobbies, expertise, and joy.
-It means something, and it’s worth something to us.
-If you feel the same way, let us help you quickly and easily secure all the facts so that if the worst happens, you can get on with your recovery that much faster.
+It means something, and it’s worth something to you.
+We’d be pretty upset if anything happened to ours.

 That’s us, Carl and Siobhan, in front of our greatest joy,